-The Refugee Youth Program supports 165 youth enrolled in Elizabeth and Roselle Public Schools.
+IRC’s Refugee Youth Program in New Jersey supports 165 youth enrolled in Elizabeth and Roselle Public Schools.
 Students in grades K through 12 come from over 15 countries and have relocated to the United States in search of safety from violence and oppression in their home countries.
-The obstacles this population faces – linguistic, academic, social, emotional, and economic – are complex.
-Up to 40% of the IRC’s newly-arrived participants have had their schooling interrupted for months, or even years as a result of their family’s displacement.
-A positive transition to school, social, and family life and ongoing support are essential for newly-arrived children and youth in the wake of crisis to continue on the path to high school graduation, post-secondary education, and engaged citizenship.
 In August 2017, 70 students will participate in IRC’s second NJ Refugee Youth Summer Academy at Kean University’s Human Rights Institute.
-Though English language enrichment and recreation activities, students thrive in a supportive and healing learning environment.
+Through English language enrichment and recreation activities, students thrive in a supportive and healing learning environment.
+Learn more about IRC’s Refugee Youth Program.

 Described as “Intensely Soulful” by the New York Times and “Spellbinding” by the New Yorker, Kinan Azmeh’s utterly distinctive sound across different musical genres has been gaining international recognition.
 Born in Damascus, he has performed as soloist, chamber musician, improviser, and jazz artist around the world, from Paris’ Opera Bastille to the UN’s General Assembly.
 He has performed as soloist with the Bavarian Radio Orchestra, the West-Eastern Divan Orchestra, the Knights Orchestra, the Osnabruck Symphony, and the Morgenland Festival Orchestra, to name a few.